VFF Cup: 2018 Results

 VFF invited the Olympic teams from Oman, Uzbekistan and Barcelona B to join the tournament.
 Barcelona B declined as they could not collect their best squad.
 Australia was then called to replace Barcelona B, but they decided to send the U-19 team as their U-23 team needed to play for clubs in FFA Cup.
 VFF disagreed with the Australian decision since they only wanted a U-23 or Olympic team joining the tournament.
 Finally, VFF contacted the Palestinian Football Association with the Palestinian agreed to send their Olympic squad to compete.

 2021 Cancellation

 VFF invited the Olympic teams from Oman, Japan and Bahrain to join the tournament.
 But they decided to send the U-19 team as their U-23 team needed to play for clubs in FFA Cup.
 However, season was cancelled due to COVID-19 pandemic.

 2022 Results

 Singapore and India were invited for participation with the host Vietnam.
-On 16th August 2022, All India Football Federation (AIFF) was suspended by FIFA due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes; however, this ban was lifted on 27th August and India can finally compete.
+On 16 August 2022, All India Football Federation (AIFF) was suspended by FIFA due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes; however, this ban was lifted on 27 August and India can finally compete.
 Vietnam national team had its first-time ever lifting the VFF Cup trophy by winning all two matches of the tournament.

+September 2024 Results

+VFF invited Russia and Thailand to join the tournament.
+Due to impacts of Typhoon Yagi, the match scheduled on 7 September between Russia and Thailand was canceled.
+Consequently, there would be no winners team as the tournament was left unifinished.

+October 2024 cancellation

+VFF invited India and Lebanon to join the tournament.
+However, on 3 October 2024, Lebanon announced their withdrawal from the tournament following the 2024 Israeli invasion of Lebanon.
+Due to lack of time, the Vietnam Football Federation was unable to invite a replacement team and decided to cancel the tournament.
+The match between Vietnam and India was maintained as a friendly game and was rescheduled to be held on 12 October 2024.